 Charging your battery

-To get the best performance from your Airflo battery, just follow a few simple rules:
+To get the best performance from your Airflo battery, there are a few simple rules you can follow:

-- Before using your Airflo Compressor for the first time, the battery must be charged overnight.
+- Before you use the Airflo for the first time make sure you charge the battery overnight.

-- Do not charge in your bathroom or in a damp place.
+- Do not charge the compressor the bathroom or a damp place.

-- The battery should always be fully charged before storage.
-If you store your Airflo for an extended period, be sure to charge the battery overnight every 3 months.
+- If you plan on storing your Airflo for an extended period of time, ensure you charge the battery overnight at least every 3 months.

-- To check the battery status, there are lights on the side of the compressor.
-A steady green light indicates the battery is fully charged.
+- Use the lights on the side of the compressor to check the battery status.
+A steady green light means that the battery is fully charged.

 Airflo Compressor maintenance

-- To replace the battery on an Airflo Plus, Turn the Airflo Plus upside down and remove the battery pack by pulling on its handle.
-To replace the battery on an Airflo Mk3, you will need a cross head screwdriver to remove the screws from each of the two battery retaining plates on the back of the compressor.
-Please see user instructions for details.
+- To replace the battery on an Airflo Mk3 you will need to use a cross head screwdriver to remove the screws from the battery retaining plates at the back.
+For direction on where these are, please see the user manual.

-If you plan to take your Airflo with you on a flight, the battery must be kept within the Airflo.
-Do not remove it to travel.
-Always check with your airline for further guidance.
+If you are planning on taking your Airflo with you on a flight, the battery must be kept within the Airflo and should not be removed to travel.
+If you are unsure please check with your airline for further guidance.

-To prevent the Airflo from inadvertent operation whilst in transit, take the following precautions:
+To prevent the Airflo from inadvertent operation whilst in transit, ensure you take the following precautions:

-- Airflo Plus – Remove the battery pack and cover the battery terminals with insulation tape.
-Refit the batteries.
+Airflo Plus – Remove the battery pack and cover all of the battery terminals with insulation tape and refit the battery.

-- Airflo Mk3 – Ensure that the hand control is disconnected from the Airflo.
+Airflo Mk3 – Ensure that the hand control is disconnected from the Airflo before you fly.